neoforged/.github/primers/1.21.6/index.md

 serverLevel.getWaypointManager().untrackWaypoint(be);
 ```

+- `net.minecraft.client`
+    - `Camera` now implements `TrackedWaypoint$Camera`
+    - `Minecraft#getWaypointStyles` - Returns a manager of keys to the style of a waypoint.
+- `net.minecraft.client.data.models.WaypointStyleProvider` - A data provider that generates waypoint styles.
 - `net.minecraft.client.multiplayer.ClientPacketListener#getWaypointManager` - Gets the client manager used for tracking waypoints.
 - `net.minecraft.client.renderer.GameRenderer` now implements `TrackedWaypoint$Projector`
+- `net.minecraft.client.resources`
+    - `WaypointStyle` - Defines the style used to render a waypoint.
+    - `WaypointStyleManager` -  The manager that maps some key to the style of a waypoint.
 - `net.minecraft.client.waypoints.ClientWaypointManager` - A client-side manager for tracked waypoints.
 - `net.minecraft.commands.arguments.WaypointArgument` - A static method holder that gets some waypoint transmitter from an entity.
 - `net.minecraft.network.protocol.game`